AsifBrohi/pop-up-cafe_mini_project/README.md

 ## Project Background
-Your client has launched a pop-up café in a busy business district.
+My client has launched a pop-up café in a busy business district.
 They are offering home-made lunches and refreshments to the surrounding offices.
 As such, they require a software application which helps them to log and track orders

 ## Client requirements
+The client has given me these requirements for the app.

 • I want to maintain a collection of products and couriers.
 • When a customer makes a new order, I need to create this on the system.